OPALX-project/OPALX-project.github.io/opaldks.md

 OPAL compiled with DKS can be used in systems equiped with Nvidia GPU to offload FTPoissonSolver and CollimatorPhysics calculations from CPU to GPU.

-To enable GPU usage in OPAL-DKS option ENABLEDKS must be set in the OPAL input file:
+To enable GPU usage in OPAL-DKS use --use-dks command line argument when running OPAL.

-`OPTION, ENABLEDKS=TRUE`

 DKS can be found [here](https://gitlab.psi.ch/uldis_l/DKS)